JonathonRP/motion-start/README.md

 </div>

-> **Note** <br> this is in alpha expect bugs and please report or make PRs to fix bugs. <br> this is svelte-motion ported to typescript currently. plan is to evolve it to include modern features in framer-motion and to use svelte/motion to implement animations in the future.
+> **Note** - this is in alpha expect bugs and please report or make PRs to fix bugs. <br> this is svelte-motion ported to typescript currently.
+I have plans to evolve it to include modern features in framer-motion and to use svelte/motion to implement animations in the future.

 ## Installation